akaron/kubeadm_aws/README.md

 At this deployment, there are two aws autoscaling group (asg), one for controlplane nodes and the other for worker nodes.

+### use more or less master or worker nodes
-To improve the availability, a good starting point for HA is to have 3 nodes for each asg group.
+To improve the availability, a good starting point for is to have 3 nodes for each asg group.
 One reason is that `etcd` need odd number of nodes to avoid `split brain`.
 The other reason is that in most case there are 3-4 available zones (AZs) in each aws region, and asg by default spreads nodes to different AZs.

+To do this, need to edit `terraform/asg-controlplane.tf` and/or `terraform/asg-worker.tf`,
+update the `max_size` and `min_size`.

+### Replace nodes
+**NOTE: haven't test this part for newer version of k8s cluster**

 If a node is down, asg should able to automatically brought up another one.
 But the new node cannot join the cluster automatically, need to do these manually (note: consider use aws SNS to notify via email).

-To re-join a worker node (say, `worker2`), run:
+To re-join a worker node, run:
 ```
 cd /vagrant/terraform; terraform plan; terraform apply
 cd ../ansible